Node Architect

 Status and deployment

-Architect is being built as a local, offline web toolset backed by simple JSON catalogs and explainable physics/RF rules.
+Architect is being built as a local, offline web toolset backed by simple JSON catalogs and explainable physics/RF rules for air-gapped and contested environments.

 Small technical teams responsible for rapid unmanned builds and sustainment in contested or air-gapped environments.